chrisgillis/tint-hashthevote/README.md

 ### User Stories for Enhancements

+* Users can embed a widget to display the results elsewhere (like Tint)
 * Users can come back to a vote in progress
 * Users can save their voting results to the database
 * Users can view a barchart that shows votes over time for each hashtag